milig07/milig07/README.md

 - 🌱 Learning **System Design**, **Databases**, and **Scalable Architecture**
 - 🧠 Practicing **Data Structures & Algorithms** regularly
 - 🖋️ **Author of a Non-Fiction Book** — recognized as the **Youngest Non-Fiction Author**
-- 🌍 **Genius World Record Holder** for youngest non-fiction book writer
+- 🌍 **The World Record Holder** for youngest non-fiction book writer
 - 🚀 Focused on writing **clean, efficient, and secure code**

 <p align="center">